Heshamshaban001/Metasploitable1-walkthrough/README.md

  run

- now we have our shell and can attend a prev esclication as the way we did with postgress above
+ now we have our shell and can attend a prev escalation as the way we did with postgress above

+Thanks for taking some time reading this i hope it was useful please don't hesitate correcting me any mistake for giving me advise